welch-lab/libplanc/bench/README.md

 ### 7. Submitting the benchmarks

 The executable should have dropped a file in `bench/bench_in` called `outbench.csv`.
-Send this file along with your system details (CPU Model `e.g. Intel i5-1235U`, RAM, OS, OS version, compiler, compiler version, any extra compiler flags, anything else that seems relevant) to [Andrew Robbins](mailto:robbiand@med.umich.edu)
+Send this file along with your system details (CPU Model `e.g. Intel i5-1235U`, RAM, OS, OS version, compiler, compiler version, any extra compiler flags, anything else that seems relevant) to [Andrew Robbins](mailto:robbiand@med.umich.edu).

 ## Troubleshooting

 Any issues solved will be written up here.
-In the meantime, contact me above or message me on [Matrix](matrix:u/andrew:robbinsa.me?action=chat)!
+In the meantime, contact me above or message me on [Matrix](https://matrix.to/#/@andrew:robbinsa.me)!

 ## Known good configurations